Hajime Ohara

 Hajime Ohara (Ōhara Hajime) is a Japanese professional wrestler.
-Ohara worked for Consejo Mundial de Lucha Libre (CMLL) in Mexico for several years as part of his training, mixing the lucha libre style of Mexico with the Japanese Puroresu style of wrestling.
-In Japan, Ohara is best known for his work in the Hustle, Smash and Wrestling New Classic (WNC) promotions.
 He is signed to Pro Wrestling Noah, where he is a one time GHC Junior Heavyweight Champion and a six-time GHC Junior Heavyweight Tag Team Champion.
+Ohara also previous working for Consejo Mundial de Lucha Libre (CMLL) in Mexico for several years as part of his training, mixing the lucha libre style of Mexico with the Japanese Puroresu style of wrestling.
+In Japan, Ohara is best known for his work in the Hustle, Smash and Wrestling New Classic (WNC).

 Professional wrestling career

 Early career (2004–2009)

 Hajime Ohara began his professional wrestling career in Mexico, training at the Toryumon Mexico dojo under Último Dragón and Jorge Rivera, better known as Skayde.
 On May 16, 2004, Ohara made his professional wrestling debut in a losing effort against Kanjyouro Matsuyama.
 Ohara spent the first five year of his career predominantly in Mexico, wrestling most notably with Toryumon Mexico and Consejo Mundial de Lucha Libre (CMLL).
 During his years in Mexico, Ohara also fought in mixed martial arts, obtaining a record of eleven wins and three losses with his most notable win coming against AAA star Electroshock.

 Ohara lost to Kazuchika Okada in the first round of Young Dragons Cup 2004 and teamed up with Okada in the Yamaha Cup 2005, losing to Hiromi Horiguchi and Ryusuke Taguchi in the semi-final.
 Ohara and Okada would meet again in the final of the Young Dragons Cup 2005 where Okada got the better of him once again to win the Young Dragons Cup.
 On August 28, 2005, Ohara made his debut for CMLL teaming with Okumura and Ryusuke Taguchi and losing to Brazo de Plata, Negro Casas and Último Dragón.
 In late 2005, Ohara formed La Ola Amarilla (Spanish for "The Yellow Wave") with Masada and Okumura.
 Ohara was part of the 2006 International Grand Prix but was the first man eliminated when he was pinned by Heavy Metal.
 On April 16, 2006, Ohara wrestled his first match in Japan as part of an Último Dragón produce show, defeating Guillermo Akiba.

 On May 13, 2006 Ohara defeated La Máscara to win the vacant NWA World Welterweight Championship, becoming the first NWA Welterweight champion in almost two years.
 Ohara made two successful title defences against Fantasma Jr. and El Hijo del Fantasma.
 On January 20, 2007 Ohara lost the title to Super Delfin during an Osaka Pro wrestling show in Japan, but regained the title on February 10 before returning to Mexico.
 On May 13, Ohara successfully defend his title against La Máscara.
 By the end of 2007 a deal had been struck between Último Dragón, who owned the NWA title and CMLL to return ownership of the championship to CMLL, who had owned the title until 1996.
 On November 27, 2007 Ohara lost the title to CMLL regular La Sombra.